Blonder Maler Stirner (1919)

 Yes, reproductions can be returned.

-If you have any doubts more than 30 days after the date of purchase, please contact us - we will take the reproduction back for a refund or offer you a replacement!
+If you have any concerns more than 30 days after purchase, please contact us.
+We will either provide a refund or offer a replacement!

-We accept a maximum of two returns per customer - please note that we make reproductions to order, so please choose responsibly.
+Please note that we accept a maximum of two returns per customer.
+Since reproductions are made to order, we encourage you to choose responsibly.

 Ernst Ludwig Kirchner (1880–1938) was one of the most important German Expressionist painters.
 He was a co-founder of Die Brücke, a group of German expressionist artists formed in Dresden in 1905.
 Die Brücke and Kirchner took inspiration from Vincent Van Gogh and Edvard Munch, as well as African and Oceanic art.
 They used woodblock printing as a medium to showcase their signature style: flat, unrealistic images with vivid colors.
 The recurring themes in Kirchner's artworks included exotic cultures, faraway landscapes, self-portraits, dancers and Berlin street life.
 His paintings and prints effectively portrayed non-European cultures despite the fact that he never traveled outside of Europe.